Share this

 Current Events Show more Show less

-NHS Research Scotland Pain/SPaRC 2024 Annual Scientific Meeting (ASM)
+NHS Research Scotland Pain/Scottish Pain Research Community (SPaRC) 2024 Annual Scientific Meeting

-The Pain/SPaRC 14th ASM will take place on Friday 6 December 2024 at the Malmaison, Dundee.
+The Pain/SPaRC 14th Annual Scientific Meeting will take place on Friday 6 December 2024 at the Malmaison, Dundee.
 This will be an in-person only event.

 We are delighted to confirm keynote speakers: